prisma-labs/graphql-framework-experiment/README.md

 # Tutorial

 1. For this tutorial we will use Prisma with PostgreSQL.
-Install PostgreSQL it if needed and then get its connection URL.
+Install PostgreSQL if needed and then get its connection URL.
 Check out [our postgresql setup guide](#setup-a-local-postgresql) if unsure.

 1. Kick off a new project.
 Say yes (`y`) to the prisma option.
 Choose `PostgreSQL` for the db option.